Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-Many cities in Ontario are saving their road salt supplies due to what they describe as a shortage across the province.
+Many cities in Ontario are conserving their road salt supplies due to what officials are calling a provincewide shortage.

-Pickering and London recently announced that they’re changing their winter maintenance plans because of the limited road salt supply, coinciding with a cold snap affecting much of southern Ontario.
+Pickering and London have both put out alerts indicating they’re modifying their winter maintenance plans because of the low availability of road salt, which coincides with a cold snap affecting much of southern Ontario.

 “Salt supplies are under pressure across the province,” Joel Gillard, division manager with road operations with the City of London, said in a Jan.
 23 notice.